Back to Method blog Back to blog

 • Accounting.

-All of this is huge for small businesses, which can use ERP software solutions to fuel business growth.
+All of this is huge for small businesses, which can use ERP software solutions to automate supply chain management so that teams can focus on growth.

 ERP vs. MRP

-The main difference between MRP and ERP systems is that the former focuses more on managing the raw materials used in production.
+The main difference between MRP and ERP systems is that MRP focuses more on managing the raw materials used in production.

-The latter, ERP, is a more extensive system that helps businesses manage nearly every aspect of their daily business operations.
+ERP is a more extensive system that helps you manage nearly every aspect of your daily business operations.

 ERPs evolved from MRP systems, which were designed to help the manufacturing industry move away from the slow and error-ridden pencil-and-paper method of taking inventory.
 There are two types of MRPs:

-• MRP II: Stands for material resources planning.
-MRP II builds on MRP I to add quality management, accounting, demand estimates, etc.
+• MRP II: This system stands for material resources planning.
+MRP II builds on MRP I to add quality management, accounting, demand estimates, and more.

-MRP II was the stepping stone for the development of today’s comprehensive ERPs.
+MRP II acted as a stepping stone for the development of today’s comprehensive ERPs.

 ERP vs. EPM

-Whereas ERPs exist to optimize operations, enterprise performance management (EPM) systems are designed to maximize management.
+While ERPs optimize your operations, enterprise performance management (EPM) systems maximize your management capabilities.

-EPMs are a financial tool that helps in planning, strategizing, and budgeting resources.
-EPMs equip businesses with data analytics and forecasting tools to make predictions on profitability and identify opportunities to boost performance.
+EPMshelp in planning, strategizing, and budgeting resources.
+They equip you with data analytics and forecasting tools to make predictions on profitability and identify opportunities to boost performance.

 How do you choose between an ERP and EPM system?
-Oftentimes, you don’t have to – these software solutions go hand-in-hand to improve business performance and further business development.
+Oftentimes, you don’t have to — these software solutions go hand in hand to improve business performance and drive growth.

 ERP vs. CRM

-The main difference between ERP software and CRM software is that the former is designed to integrate various business processes to streamline operations, while the latter focuses on managing customer data.
+The main difference between ERP software and CRM software is that ERPs integrate the majority of your business processes to simplify operations company-wide.
+CRMs, on the other hand, focus specifically on managing customer data.

 CRMs are also sales tools that you can use to: